frasermolyneux/bicep-modules/README.md

 The [Publish-BicepModuleToAcr.ps1](/.azure-pipelines/scripts/Publish-BicepModuleToAcr.ps1) script is executed per module and uses the following rules to publish:

-* Will only push a new version if the tag does not already exist
+* Will only push a new version if the `major.minor.revision` tag does not already exist
-* When pushing a new version will also push that version using the 'latest' tag
+* When pushing a new version will also push that version using the a `.x` and `latest` tag

 ---